helio-fm/helio-sequencer/Docs/getting-started.md

 *(the piano roll allows you to manually switch between volume and automation tracks, while the pattern roll switches the editor type based on the selected clip)*

 The volume editor, like the piano roll, restricts its editable scope to the active clip.
 Furthermore, if any notes in the roll are selected, the editable scope is limited to the selection, making it easier to fine-tune and [draw more complex ramps](tips-and-tricks.md#fine-tuning-dynamics) for different sections of the track.
+On mobile platforms, this panel is the main way to edit volume; on desktop platforms, you can also adjust note volumes in the piano roll using the middle mouse button and the `+` and `-` hotkeys on the numpad.

 The automation editor's editable scope is limited to the active clip and the selected controller.
 The active clip is determined by the pattern roll's selection or by the closest range intersection with the piano roll's active clip.